michaelnzegbuna-rgb/Ng-cloud-cost-optimization-audit-Capstone-Project/README.md

-# Cloud Cost Optimization Audit — Step-by-Step Guide
+# Nigeria Cloud Cost Optimization Audit — Step-by-Step Guide

 *Extracted from the full audit report (Cloud-Cost-Optimization-Audit-FINAL.docx / README.md).
 This is the exact sequence performed for this audit, against the Cost-Audit resource group (Azure subscription 1, South Africa North).*